DucHoangManh/duchoangmanh.github.io/content/posts/technical/exploring-go-new-loop-semantics.md

 and achieve the same result, pretty neat, right?

 ## 3. Range over a function
-In my humble opinion, this is one of the most exciting updates to the Go language in a long time.
+For me, this is one of the most exciting updates to the Go language in a long time.
 Now Go have a standard way to handle iterator, which is a common pattern in other languages.
 With preceding go versions, there wasn't a standard way to iterate through a data structure, generic is not yet available in the language so, you couldn't write a simple iterator for different data structures.

 - `bufio.Scanner` is an iterator through an `io.Reader`, where the `Scan` method advances to the next value.
 The value is returned by a `Bytes` method.
 Errors are collected and returned by an `Err` method.